 Even “it’s nearly the weekend!”

-All these little lighter thoughts may seem trivial.
-But they powerfully halt the downward spiral.
+These little lighter thoughts may seem trivial, but they can powerfully halt the downward spiral.

-This takes some practice.
-For sure.
-So you need to do this every day until it becomes automatic.
+This takes some practice, so you need to do this every day until it becomes automatic.

 The more you train your mind to notice the little things that are going well, the less space the dark side of IBS will take up in your life.

-If you found this article useful or interesting, please click on the heart:)4
+If you found this article useful or interesting, please click on the heart:)8